twnzl/nanium/README.md

 );
 ```

-The concrete implementation of the event manager, that cares for subscriptions and transmissions is changeable.
+The specific implementation of the event manager, which takes care of subscriptions and transmissions is changeable.

 ```ts
 Nanium.addEventManager(new HttpEventManager({